 All ALTA Surveys must abide by the 2021 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys (The Standard).
 The Standard mandates the elements that the survey must cover at a minimum.
 The Standard also lists optional items that can be included at the client’s request, known as the “Table A Optional Items.”

 You may need an ALTA Survey for any of the following reasons: as part of due diligence when a property is being transferred or refinanced; to satisfy the title insurer’s requirements for the issuance of ALTA Title Insurance coverage; to locate both recorded and non-recorded matters; to remove survey exceptions from a title commitment; to showing the potential risks and benefits from property ownership; to recognize complexed issues; and, to use the survey date as verification of actual matters.

 For questions on the 2021 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys, please refer to the guidebook below, which provides helpful information and resources to those ordering and reviewing ALTA Surveys.

-Are you working with a property that an ALTA Survey along does not provide a clear picture of?
+Are you working with a property that an ALTA Survey alone does not provide a clear picture?
 Are you ordering Table A items that call out for a zoning report?
 Partner can assist!
 Partner’s zoning reports are completed by our in-house zoning department with quick turnarounds and at very competitive rates.